ilevd/hicosql/README.md

 }
 ```

-That's exactly how the library see the file.
+That's exactly how the library sees the file.
 All it does, is expansion and substitution.

 Now let's see how to use it from Clojure.